- Find out if you should be insulating your roof or your loft

 If you can't install cold loft insulation, perhaps because you're using your loft as a living space, you will need to consider warm loft insulation.

 For a warm roof, you will need to install insulation directly under the roof in the plane of the pitch.
-This will also result in your roof space not becoming excessively hot in summer or cold in winter, and will reduce heat loss.
+This will mean your roof space won't become excessively hot in summer or cold in winter, and will reduce heat loss.
 It's not as easy as laying rolls of insulation, but it can still be done as a DIY job.
 Otherwise, professional help is at hand.
 Go to Which?
 Local to find an insulation installer recommended by Which? members.

 One important point to remember with a warm-roof solution is the need for ventilation immediately below the roof tiles.
 This is to prevent any condensation build up or water getting in through or around the tiles, otherwise the roof structure may begin to rot.

 There is an exception to the ventilation rule, and that's when applying polyurethane spray foams.
-These solutions, mainly professionally installed, but also now available as a DIY measure, can generally only be applied where the underside of the tiles is bare and there is no roofing felt.
+These can generally only be applied where the underside of the tiles is bare and there is no roofing felt.
+Spray foams are mainly professionally installed, but also available as a DIY measure.

-Spray foam may also provide additional physical strength where a roof is not in the best condition, by holding the structure together.
+Spray foam may also provide additional physical strength where a roof is not in the best condition - as it helps hold the structure together.
 However, missing or slipped tiles must be fixed before applying the foam insulation.

 Flat roof insulation

 You'll almost always need to use a professional installer to fit your flat roof insulation - and there are no energy grants available to help with the cost.
 A good time to insulate a roof is when it's being replaced, although in many cases a roof that is in good condition can be retro-fitted with insulation.